TWiedemann/CubicJordanMatrixAlg/README.md

 This [GAP](https://www.gap-system.org/) package allows basic symbolic computation in free multiplicative conic alternative algebras (over free commutative rings, that is, polynomial rings).
 In other words, it provides a framework to prove that certain identities hold in any multiplicative conic alternative algebra over any commutative ring by deriving these identities from a set of known identities in such objects.
 It also supports similar computations in the Lie algebra and the group of automorphisms that are constructed in the preprint \[DMW\] *Cubic norm pairs and $G_2$- and $F_4$-graded groups and Lie algebras* (TODO: arXiv link) from an arbitrary multiplicative conic alternative algebra.
-It cannot prove any such identity (which seems to be a hopeless task), but it is powerful enough to prove all identities that are needed in \[DMW\].
+It cannot prove any identity in the objects described above (which seems to be a hopeless task), but it is powerful enough to prove all identities that are needed in \[DMW\], which is its main purpose.
-The basic strategy of this implementation is described in \[DMW, 9.3\].
+The basic strategy of this package is described in \[DMW, 9.3\].

 # Installation